These courses are provisional. Details about registration will be forthcoming.

 Explain the difference between race and ethnicity.

-Think critically about their own racial position, recognize and appreciate racial experiences that differ from their own, and explain the significance of racism in today’s world.
+Think critically about their own racial position, recognize and appreciate human experiences that differ from their own, and explain the significance of racism in today’s world.

 Describe how issues of race and ethnicity have shaped American institutions, laws, and practices over time.

-Identify and evaluate the strategies each author uses to make her/his argument as well as the theoretical claims they present.
+Identify and evaluate the strategies a variety of scholars use to make their argument as well as the theoretical claims that they present.